 Grills, Smokers & Pizza Ovens

-Fire up the barbecue grill and enjoy entertaining outdoors.
+Fire up the barbecue grill and enjoy cooking and entertaining outdoors.
 Whether you're looking for a natural gas or propane grill, prefer the flavor that charcoal imparts, or you want to change the game with an electric or gas smoker, we offer an impressive selection of top-quality products to get you started.

 Types of Outdoor Grills

 Explore options in gas or charcoal grills, smokers, pizza ovens, and more to find the best solutions for your outdoor cooking needs:

 Charcoal produces a higher temperature than gas and offers versatile grilling options with direct or indirect heat.
 Since charcoal grills lack components like valves and burners, they generally cost less than gas grills.
 And charcoal gives food that wonderful smoky-rich flavor.
 Our charcoal grills come in a variety of shapes, including kamado (egg-shaped) and kettle (spherical).
 Kamado grills are popular because they produce high heat for searing, roasting, and grilling, as well as low temperatures for smoking.

 Gas grills light quickly with the push of a button and the turn of a knob.
 They are easy to use, quick to heat up, and they're designed to maintain a consistent temperature across the entire grill surface.
 Gas grills are fueled by either propane stored in a tank or natural gas piped in via utility line.
 There is no difference in performance between a propane or natural gas grill, unless the temperature drops below zero, in which case natural gas burns better.
 Only a certified professional should install a line for a natural gas grill.